 USB ports matter more than they look on the spec sheet.
 One can disappear to Zigbee, another to Z-Wave, another to Bluetooth, another to a Coral or UPS cable.
 This is why the overall port layout matters just as much as CPU choice for many Home Assistant buyers.

 Ethernet matters too, but for different reasons.
-In a dedicated HAOS setup, 2.5GbE is nice to have rather than necessary.
-It becomes more useful when the machine is also handling VM traffic, storage, or broader homelab tasks.
-Dual Ethernet only really matters if you already know you need it.
+In a dedicated HAOS setup, 2.5GbE is nice to have rather than essential.
+It becomes more useful when the machine is also handling heavier self-hosted duties.
+Four 2.5GbE ports, like the CWWK, only really matter if you already know why you want them.

 Expansion and future-proofing

 For most buyers, future-proofing does not mean buying the fastest CPU.
 It means buying enough RAM, enough ports, and enough storage flexibility that the machine still makes sense once your setup grows.
-That is why the best mini PC for Home Assistant is usually the one that feels balanced, not the one with the biggest number on the processor name.
+That is why the best mini PC for Home Assistant is usually the one that feels balanced, not the one with the biggest number in the product title.

 Refurbished vs new